Universities in the State of Brandenburg

 To the study programmes

-The local info-offices of the universities in the state of Brandenburg are regional contact and coordination offices for prospective students, students and local companies.
-Their tasks include providing information and advice to prospective students, networking with companies, chambers and associations, planning events and campaigns, and bringing graduates together with companies in the region.
-Furthermore, they are available for cooperation with the other universities in the state and non-university research institutions. https://www.praesenzstellen.de >
+The outreach centres of Brandenburg’s universities serve as regional points of contact and coordination for prospective students, current students and local businesses.
+Their tasks include providing information and advice to prospective students, networking with businesses, chambers of commerce and associations, planning events and campaigns, and connecting graduates with companies in the region.
+They are also available to facilitate cooperation with other universities in the state and non-university research institutions. https://www.praesenzstellen.de/

 E kontakt@praesenzstelle-finsterwalde.de